trustelem/innosetup-docker/README.md

 # Known issues
 ## Slow to start up
 We have to wait for `wineserver` to start running before Inno Setup can be run.
+Note that this has been mitigated somewhat by moving the base container to `debian:stretch`.

 ## Wine, X11-related warnings and errors
 This image pulls some tricks to get wine and Inno Setup installed and working